 To give your child a head start, help them to learn the alphabet and the sound that each letter makes.
 At school your child will be taught a phonics learning system where the emphasis is placed on learning letter sounds rather than the name of the letter itself.
 This Cbeebies Alphablocks video demonstrates how each of the sounds are pronounced and you can find more fun alphabet games here.

 7. Prepare them for lunch time

-From September 2014 all children from reception to year 2 are entitled to free school meals.
+From September 2014 all children from reception to year 2 were given entitlement to free school meals.
 If they are having a hot meal at school, children will need to know how to use a knife and fork and carry a tray of food.
 If you decide to give your child a packed lunch, make sure that they are able open their lunch box and any packs or containers you intend to give them.

 8. Go on a big kid’s shopping trip

 Turn uniform shopping into an adventure.
 Most children love buying and trying on their smart new school clothes, so take the opportunity to build up some excitement about their big day.
 If you can, leave any siblings at home so that the outing will be less stressful.
 Choose clothing with fastenings that are easy to use, such as Velcro rather than lace-up shoes.

 Encourage them to practice putting on their clothes home so that they can be confident about dressing independently at school.
 Teach them how to fix clothes that are inside out and show them that labels usually go at the back.